 “The greatest of friends.”
 Plague continued to stomp down the path, his eyes a blaze from determination.

 Meanwhile, down the path laid an orchard, its vines being tendered to by a plethora of poorly dressed individuals.
 Their beleaguered form hastily touched, trimmed, and directed vines through their canopies, allowing the anti-gravity fruit to dangle upwards towards the sky.
 A sound blared from sirens atop posts scattered through the orchard.
 The workers lowered their shaking hands and gathered their tools; they rushed from the vines, keeping their heads down to avoid the low canopy.
 They moved with purpose to small shacks that were laid around the Orchard, the doors all closing before a second alarm sounded.
 A single individual was still trying to gather tools they had left spread around.
 As they clawed for their last tool, a foot fell heavy onto her hand, crushing it to the tool.
 She screamed out in fear ignoring the pain.

 “Please, he is not here.
 No one needs to know.
 Just let me get back to my shack.”

 She furiously tugged at her hand, peeling skin from bone as she manically screamed at the armed guard standing on her until she felt the crawling speech of her master.

-“You missed out my dare.”
+“You missed out on my dare.”
 He gingerly touched her head, petting her.

 A second guard arrived to help carry the frantic girl away.
 She screamed and kicked as the two guards wrestled her to the nearby manor.
-Licking his lips, the lord stroked his weedy moustache, leering at the other houses he turned to follow the still struggling woman.
+Licking his lips, the lord stroked his weedy mustache; leering at the other houses, he turned to follow the still-struggling woman.

 “He the one, he the friend?”

 “He is, and I am going to ruin him.
-I used to work here, just days ago.
-He must of used some enhancers because the fruit have advanced about three months.”
+I used to work here just days ago.
+He must have used some enhancers because the fruit has advanced about three months.”